 We align our reporting to the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard.
-Lloyds Register provides Limited Assurance to our GHG inventory (FY18 and FY19 have been assured, with the FY17 baseline not assured).
+Lloyds Register provides Limited Assurance to our GHG inventory (FY18, FY19, and FY20 have been assured, but FY17 has not been assured.)
 Sites over which we have operational control are within the scope of reporting.
-We base data on meter readings, actual bills and supply logs wherever possible.
+We base data on meter readings, actual bills, and supply logs wherever possible.
 If these are not available, we might use estimation based on the most recent actual figures.
 If no actual energy consumption information is available for a site, we make an estimate based on its size.